kauefraga/anime-archive/README.md

 If you want to learn more about the project and maybe help me to improve it, see the [ONBOARDING](ONBOARDING.md).

 ## 📋 Possible improvements

-- `list`: add flag functions like tail and head that queries only a specified number of rows
-- Create a rest API that reads the database.

 ## 📝 License